+- 5 The following are ineligible for manufactured homes:

 - Approve/Ineligible or Accept/Ineligible recommendations.

 - Single-wide properties.

 - Renovation loans.

 - Investment properties.

-Includes construction-to-permanent and renovation loans for both purchase and rate/term refinance transactions.
+2 Includes construction-to-permanent and renovation loans for both purchase and rate/term refinance transactions.
 Renovation loans are not allowed for manufactured homes.

-&lt;sup>3 For loans submitted under an Arch Mortgage Insurance Company Master Policy, co-op eligibility is limited to CT, DC, IL, MA, MD, NH, NJ, NY and VA.
+3 For loans submitted under an Arch Mortgage Insurance Company Master Policy, co-op eligibility is limited to CT, DC, IL, MA, MD, NH, NJ, NY and VA.
 These limitations do not apply to loans submitted under a United Guaranty Master Policy.

-&lt;sup>4 When the CLTV is greater than the maximum LTV, the subordinate financing must meet Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® requirements.
+4 When the CLTV is greater than the maximum LTV, the subordinate financing must meet Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® requirements.
 The loan must be identified as an Affordable Housing loan within the MI submission.